Qsilver97/Qwallet/README.md

 If it is not the first time, after user supplies password, it can directly go to the after login page.
 This page will show all the addresses for every seed in the user account.
 Since each seed can have an arbitrary number of derived addresses, each seed should be able to be collapsed down to the initial address or expanded to see all the derived addresses for that seed.
 For each address, it would show the QU balance along with the last updated tick (and any assets that it has by expand/collapse that appears)

-The user will need to be able to add derived addresses and new seeds with appropriate functions. int32_t AddNewQseed(char seed55[55]) and int32_t AddNewBip39Seed(char *bip39seed).
-Each of these will create a new seed structure for the user account and return the 0 based index to be used for add derived addresses.
+The user will need to be able to add derived addresses and new seeds with appropriate functions.

-char *AddDerivedAddress(int32_t seedindex,char *reference) where seedindex is the index retured from the Addseed function and the reference can be any string, eg. address of customer, name, or "" if just deriving based on the next derived index.
-The resulting derived address is returned.
-If the reference is a valid qubic address, the pubkey for that adddress will be used for derivation, otherwise it will be treated as a string.

-Of course, if invalid inputs are sent, error will be returned.
-Now we are able to create an arbitrary number of seeds of both types and an arbitrary number of derived addresses of three types for each seed.
-All of these addresses combine to be the user account, each address being able to have QU and assets.

 # Actions